flaviajanine/flaviajanine/README.md

 ### Hi there 👋

+I am a software developer who loves to research and know about new technologies

 - 👩‍🎓 Graduated in Computer Engineering
 - 👩‍💻 Full-stack Software Developer at IBM
 - 📚 Studying for my Master’s Degree in Computer Science